Trump adviser cites non-existent 'massacre' defending ban

 She told MSNBC's Chris Matthews:

-"I bet it's brand new information to people that President Obama had a 6-month ban on the Iraqi refugee program after two Iraqis came here to this country, were radicalized and they were the masterminds behind the Bowling Green massacre.
+"I bet it's brand new information to people that President Obama had a six-month ban on the Iraqi refugee program after two Iraqis came here to this country, were radicalized and they were the masterminds behind the Bowling Green massacre.
 It didn't get covered."

 First of all, Obama didn't ban the Iraqi refugee program.